 Some places are best known for their Christmas festivals and celebrations such as Disneyland, Santa’s Enchanted Forest, Santa Claus Village, and Budapest Christmas Fair.

 What to pack for winter in a European destination?

-Pack yourself some warm clothes, socks, hats, gloves and waterproof boots to keep you warm in winter.
-If you don’t have warm enough clothes for let’s say winter, you can always shop for them in the destination.
+Pack yourself some warm clothes, socks, hats, gloves, and waterproof boots to keep you warm in winter.
+If you don’t have warm enough clothes for let’s say winter, you can always shop for them at the destination.

 Plan a winter getaway

 Winters in the European cities are magical.
 We always plan our winter holiday to cities such as London, Copenhagen, Berlin, Malta, and Prague for their natural winter setting and festivals.

 Whether it’s only for a weekend or a 14-day long winter break, get a stamp on your passport and catch a flight to explore these beautiful European destinations during winter.